nushell/nushell.github.io/book/quick_tour.md

 ps | describe
 # => table<pid: int, ppid: int, name: string, status: string, cpu: float, mem: filesize, virtual: filesize> (stream)
 ```

+The [`describe` command](/commands/docs/describe.md) can be used to display the output type of any command or expression.

 :::